• Skip to main content

 Figuring out what to eat after a long stressful day can be overwhelming, frustrating, and exhausting, especially for those with ADHD.

 Meal prep requires focus, decision-making, planning, organizing, budgeting, and prioritizing – all of which can be challenging for those with ADHD.
 These traits fall under the umbrella term “executive functioning skills.”
 They help organize and regulate time, tasks, and thoughts.
-Simply put, they help us get things done.
+Simply put, they help me get things done.

 Individuals with ADHD suffer impairments in some of these executive function areas.
 Their internal management system has a few “glitches,” making it challenging to complete certain tasks.